Roles and permissions

 - In Uniform, navigate to Security > Roles.

-- Select the permissions you want to assign.
+- Click the menu on the role you want to duplicate.

 Delete role#